-For the past three decades, Feng’s research has been investigating how digital technologies (ICTs) can be used to facilitate strategic innovation and organisational transformation in different sectors and domains, from banking, telecom, manufacturing, retailing, the creative industries, to health, social services and other public and voluntary sectors.
+Over the last 30 years, Professor Feng Li (PhD, FBAM, FAcSS) has been investigating how Digital Technologies (ICTs) can be used to facilitate strategic innovation and organisational transformation across different private and public sectors and domains.
 He is particularly interested in emerging strategies, business models and organisational designs in the digital economy.
-He advises senior business leaders and policy makers on how to manage the transition to new technologies, new business models and new organisational forms.
-His research has been published in Academy of Management Discoveries, Harvard Business Review, British Journal of Management, Technovation, International Journal of Management Review, R&D Management, and Technological Forecasting and Social Change; and in practitioner business magazines including Management Today, CEO Today, Wired, and Computer Weekly.
-His research findings have been widely reported by online and offline media in different languages, including the Financial Times, City A.M.,Telegraph, Forbes, ITV and the BBC.
+He advises senior business leaders and policy makers on how to manage the transition to new strategies, new business models and new organisational forms enabled by digital technologies.
+He regularly delivers keynote speeches and serves on expert panels at international conventions, conferences and workshops for senior business leaders, policy makers and scholars.
+His research has been published in the Journal of Management, Academy of Management Discoveries, Harvard Business Review, British Journal of Management, International Journal of Operations and Production Management, Technovation, International Journal of Management Review, R&D Management, Technological Forecasting and Social Change, Psychology and Marketing, and European Journal of Marketing etc. Some of his research findings have been widely reported in business magazines and newspapers in different languages, including Management Today, CEO Today, Wired, Forbes, Computer Weekly, Financial Times, City A.M.,Telegraph and many others.
+He also frequently appear as an expert commentator on TV, Radio and in newspapers, including the BBC, ITV and Sky News.
+The practical insights from some of his research have been published in a series of Thought-Leadership Reports in association with global tech leaders including Slack Technologies, VMWare, and Imagen.